Give Immigrants a Fair Fight

 A better chance of winning.

 Those that have an attorney are twice as likely to win their cases.
-People released from detention are five times as likely to win their case, even without a lawyer.
+People released from detention are five times as likely to secure an attorney.
 Individuals that are bonded out and have an attorney are twenty times more likely to win.

 Detention is inhumane.